MinnPost/minnpost-wordpress/wp-content/plugins/deserialize-metadata/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-When migrating from another system (ie Drupal, in this case), it can be necessary to store imported, serialized data unserialized and in its own database specified tables/columns.
-This plugin can look for this data, and handle it based on its settings, each time it is activated.
+When migrating from another system (i.e. Drupal), WordPress can require data that is currently serialized to be unserialized and stored in its own WordPress-specific tables/columns.
+This plugin can look for such data, and deserialize and store it, based on the plugin settings.

 == Description ==